james2hey/james2hey.github.io/src/drafts/git-hooks.md

 title: "Git Hooks"
 ---

-I've been using git for some years now, and have come up with a few methods to speed up my day-to-day workflow using [githooks](https://git-scm.com/docs/githooks).
+If you're using multiple git repos at once, this could be useful for you.
+[githooks](https://git-scm.com/docs/githooks).
 These are small executable scripts you can write to trigger when you perform actions with git.
 For example, I like to keep local copies of each commit message I make to easily track my tasks done throughout the week.
 This can be especially helpful when working across multiple git repos.